Robpol86/Flask-Large-Application-Example/README.md

 │  ├─ tasks
 │  └─ conftest.py
 │
 └─ manage.py          # Main entry-point into the Flask/Celery application.
 ```

 ## Features

-TODO
+Some features I've included in this demo application are:

+* Any unhandled exceptions raised in views or Celery tasks are emailed to you from your production instance.
+The email
+  is styled to look similar to the exceptions shown in development environments, but without the interactive console.
+* Message flashing is "powered by" [Bootstrap Growl](https://github.com/mouse0270/bootstrap-growl) and I've also
+  included Bootstrap Modals and Wells as flashed message containers.
+More about that in `core/flash.py`.

 ## Design Choices